wtsi-hgi/yascp/usage.md

 | Pool2|   2      | 21/01/2023        | 48h      |  |

 ## Extra donor within pool metadata sheet (optional)
-If users have used genotypes in the pipeline then upon deconvolution and gt match we will be able to tell which donor is which.
-In this case, if users have any extra information for each of the donors within a pool then this extra metadata information can also be provided in the same format as above.
+This file contains extra metadata for each of the donors within a pool.
 To make sure that the correct metadata gets attached to the correct donor the experiment_id should contain experiment_id__donor_genotype_id

 You can find an example file with metadata for donors in a pool [here](../sample_input/extra_metadata_donors.tsv).